nausicaa-rose/alma_enumerator/README.md

     ae_update [(-m | --mms-id) <mms>] [(-i | --input-file) <if>] [(-a | --api-key) <api>]

-A graphical version is in the works (`ae_gui`), but is not fuctional at the moment.

-If you're not comfortable working on the command line, the best option right now is to use an IDE like Spyder or PyCharm that will allow you to open and then run `ae_fetch` and `ae_update`.
+If you're not comfortable working on the command line, run `ae_gui` or use an IDE like Spyder or PyCharm that will allow you to open and then run `ae_fetch` and `ae_update`.

 ![Example of running ae_update in Spyder](/img/spyder_run_example.png)